Achievable logoAchievable logo

 Individual

-Probate court is the division of the US court system responsible for distributing a deceased person’s assets to surviving family, friends, creditors, or other third parties.
-The probate courts handle assets and accounts without named beneficiaries (TOD designations).
-Whether the decedent (deceased person) had a will or not, the court determines the estate distribution process and who runs it.
-Probate can be complicated, as it typically involves significant legal fees and is a time-intensive process.
-For those wanting their heirs to avoid probate, TOD designations direct assets to specific parties and fall outside the probate court’s jurisdiction.
-In many circumstances, all a beneficiary must provide to claim assets is a certified death certificate and an account to receive the inherited assets.
+Probate court is the part of the US court system that oversees the distribution of a deceased person’s assets to surviving family, friends, creditors, or other parties.
+Probate courts generally handle assets and accounts without named beneficiaries (that is, without TOD designations).
+Whether the decedent (the deceased person) had a will or not, the court determines the estate distribution process and who is authorized to manage it.

-While there are clear similarities between the two, TOD designations are handled outside of probate, while wills are subject to probate.
-Additionally, TOD designations supersede wills.
-For example, let’s assume Bob Smith names his brother as his beneficiary in his brokerage account’s TOD designation, while also naming his sister as the beneficiary of the same account in his will.
-The TOD designation “trumps” the will’s instructions, so Bob’s brother will inherit the account.
+For example, suppose Bob Smith names his brother as the beneficiary on his brokerage account’s TOD designation, but his will names his sister as the beneficiary of that same account.
+The TOD designation controls, so Bob’s brother inherits the account.

 Definitions